sure-trust/G6_ES/Course Reports/Nandhini.md

 ## Qualifications: Pursuing 4th year BE

-Welcome to the course report for the Embedded Systems !
+Welcome to the course report for the Embedded Systems and IOT!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project